localstack/docs/content/en/user-guide/aws/sqs/index.md

 #### JSON response

-If you prefer a JSON response, you can add the `Accept: application/json` header.
+You can include the `Accept: application/json` header in your request if you prefer a JSON response.

 {{< tabpane >}}
 {{< tab header="cURL" lang="bash" >}}
 curl -H "Accept: application/json" \